IntelliTect/Coalesce/docs/pages/topics/generation.rst

 Running Code Generation
 -----------------------

 Coalesce's code generation is ran via a dotnet CLI tool, ``dotnet coalesce``.
-In order to invoke this tool, you must have a reference to the package that provides it in your .csproj file:
+In order to invoke this tool, you must have the appropriate references to the package that provides it in your .csproj file:

     .. code-block:: xml